 With the exception of the COM Port Mode, the COM Port settings are read-only.
-For information on modifying the COM Port settings, see Metadata Settings.
+For information on modifying the COM Port settings, see "Metadata Settings" (link below).

 COM Port Setting Default Description/Values Mode Managemen t Selects the type of activity: Management Metadata (required in order to configure the Metadata settings) Pass-Through (required to control serially attached devices such as PTZ controlled cameras).
 Note You must reboot the encoder when you change the Mode.
-COM Port RS-232 (Read-only) The type of Serial interface: • RS-232 or • RS-422 Baud Rate 115200 (Read-only) The COM Port bitrate.
+Standard RS-232 (Read-only) The serial mode standard: • RS-232 or • RS-422 Baud Rate 115200 (Read-only) The COM Port bitrate.
 Data Bits 8 (Read-only) The COM Port databits: 8 Parity None (Read-only) The COM Port parity: None Stop Bits 1 (Read-only) The COM Port stopbits: 1 Flow Control None (Read-only) The COM Port flow control: None